ericPantarotto/react_completeGuide/_notes/notes.md

 ```

 **<span style='color: #495fcb'> Note:** we can use our trick with an anonymous function (which is pass as a value to `onClick` function) as we need to pass `rowIndex` and `colIndex` as arguments, so that we have full control over how `handleSelectSquare` will be called.

+### Lifting State Up

+both `Player` and `GameBoard` components will need to know the active player.
+For such situation, we must **lift the state up to the closest ancencestor componment that has access to all components that need to work with that state**.
+- Ancestor passes the state value via props to the child component.
+- Ancestor passes a function that eventually changes the state via props to the child component. this allows the child component to initiate the state change.

+in our case this is the `App` component, which can then pass the information which player is currently active to both the Player and the GameBoard components via *props*.

 <!---
 [comment]: it works with text, you can rename it how you want